htcondor/htcondor/docs/admin-manual/security.rst

 which modifies the job queue, such as *condor_qedit* and *condor_rm*.
-If the configuration for a machine does not define any variable for ``SEC_<access-level>_AUTHENTICATION_METHODS``, the default value for a Unix machine is FS, KERBEROS, GSI.
-This default value for a Windows machine is NTSSPI, KERBEROS, GSI.
+If the configuration for a machine does not define any variable for ``SEC_<access-level>_AUTHENTICATION_METHODS``, the default value for a Unix machine is FS, TOKEN, KERBEROS, GSI.
+This default value for a Windows machine is NTSSPI, TOKEN, KERBEROS, GSI.

 GSI Authentication
 ''''''''''''''''''